willy-wagtail/raspberrypi-pihole/README.md

 You can optionally change the hostname of your device as follows.
 Run ``sudo raspi-config`` then go to "System Options", then "Hostname".
 You can then type in your new hostname and reboot.

+Alternatively, run ``sudo nano /etc/hosts``, change the old raspberry pi hostname to your new one, save and exit by hitting Ctrl-X and the "Y" for yes.
+Then run ``sudo nano /etc/hostname``, change the hostname there to the new one, save and exit.
+Finally reboot by running ``sudo reboot``.

 # Securing Raspberry Pi

 ### Sources